vantrox/portfolio/README.md

 imageUrl - A string url to set image

-fullname - Full name of the person
+title - Full name of the person

 ### 4 - Technologies